ARM-software/arm-trusted-firmware/docs/design/trusted-board-boot-build.rst

    -  ``TRUSTED_BOARD_BOOT=1``
    -  ``GENERATE_COT=1``

+   By default, this will use the Chain of Trust described in the TBBR-client document.
+To select a different one, use the ``COT`` build option.

    In the case of Arm platforms, the location of the ROTPK hash must also be specified at build time.
 The following locations are currently supported (see ``ARM_ROTPK_LOCATION`` build option):

    -  ``ARM_ROTPK_LOCATION=regs``: the ROTPK hash is obtained from the Trusted root-key storage registers present in the platform.
-On Juno, this registers are read-only.
-On FVP Base and Cortex models, the registers are read-only, but the value can be specified using the command line option ``bp.trusted_key_storage.public_key`` when launching the model.
+On Juno, these registers are read-only.
+On FVP Base and Cortex models, the registers are also read-only, but the value can be specified using the command line option ``bp.trusted_key_storage.public_key`` when launching the model.
       On Juno board, the default value corresponds to an ECDSA-SECP256R1 public key hash, whose private part is not currently available.

-   -  ``ARM_ROTPK_LOCATION=devel_rsa``: use the default hash located in plat/arm/board/common/rotpk/arm_rotpk_rsa_sha256.bin.
-Enforce generation of the new hash if ROT_KEY is specified.
+   -  ``ARM_ROTPK_LOCATION=devel_rsa``: use the default hash located in ``plat/arm/board/common/rotpk/arm_rotpk_rsa_sha256.bin``.
+Enforce generation of the new hash if ``ROT_KEY`` is specified.

-   -  ``ARM_ROTPK_LOCATION=devel_ecdsa``: use the default hash located in plat/arm/board/common/rotpk/arm_rotpk_ecdsa_sha256.bin.
-Enforce generation of the new hash if ROT_KEY is specified.
+   -  ``ARM_ROTPK_LOCATION=devel_ecdsa``: use the default hash located in ``plat/arm/board/common/rotpk/arm_rotpk_ecdsa_sha256.bin``.
+Enforce generation of the new hash if ``ROT_KEY`` is specified.

    Example of command line using RSA development keys: